COVID-19 takes teen’s parents ahead of the holidays - NewsBreak

 “It was just very scary.
 It didn’t seem real,” Allison said.

 Her mom, Kimberly, worked as a hairstylist and had been in and out of hospitals battling diabetes as it progressed.
-When she moved to an assisted living facility, Kimberly Brady was among the first wave of high-risk vaccine recipients last fall.To fight Omicron, Biden to add travel rules, make at-home COVID tests free
+When she moved to an assisted living facility, Kimberly Brady was among the first wave of high-risk vaccine recipients last fall.CDC investigating Omicron variant in Minnesota

 After being diagnosed with COVID-19 on Sept.
 19, her condition quickly deteriorated.